RomainC123/Outlier_cgvsni/README.md

 To run the training process, be sure to unpack everything in the right folders, and install all required dependancies (pip install -r requirements.txt).
 Then run train_img_map.py, which will create a model in the trained model folders.
 When that is done, run train_flow.py (you will need to provide the name of the model you just trained through the --model_name argument in your command, the model name being the datetime of the moment you started the first training step).
 Be aware that these models are pretty massive and take a very long time to train (~4h for img map training with 1260 images on an RTX 2070).

-Also, beware of the fact that there are no checkpoints yet, so the entire model won't be save until the training is done.

 ## Results

 These will be updated as I get time to train different models, the time constraint here being a major player (roughly 20h of training on my computer to train an actual comparable img_map model in reference to the state-of-the-art).